brandur/org/drafts/postgres-standby.md

 A reasonably simple alternative model might to move to one where new standby servers of the primary are brought online on a periodic schedule, detached from the primary, used for a short tiem while their data is reasonably fresh, and then recycled as a new standby servers are activated.
 This type of "forking" model is well supported by Postgres, which can use the latest file system level backup combined with the most recent WAL to bring a new standby online cheaply.
 It also has the advantage of being perfectly safe compared to the same system based on standby servers, with the only disadvantages being the possibility of slightly outdated data and that the machinery used to create the forks requiring some development and maintenance.

-### Logical Streaming (#logical-streaming)
+### Application-level Streaming (#application-level-streaming)

 A system built on top of a shared internal database might be an appropriately cheap solution for a smaller organization, but should be re-evaluated as soon as its used starts to become more widespread.
 Aside from the possible production issues outlined above, sharing a database across components can result in other types of problems as well: changing the database's schema becomes difficult because there's no saying who or what it might break, and any kind of failover becomes a much more complicated operation.

-An organization might consider a _logical streaming_ approach instead whereby a component streams the logical changes that are occurring within it over a salable bus like Kafka or Kinesis in a well-defined format that's been designed and documented.
+An organization might consider a _application-level streaming_ approach instead whereby a component streams the logical changes that are occurring within it over a salable bus like Kafka or Kinesis in a well-defined format that's been designed and documented.
 This puts a much stronger contract in-place between the source component and it consumers which will be much less likely to fall apart over the long run.
 LinkedIn has produced a good article describing this idea in more detail entitled ["The Log"](http://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).

 ## Summary (#summary)